Assembly or Inspection Documents: Sample of How to Create Process Documents

 assembly-docs-how-to-create-sample-3

-The assembly or inspection document created contains all 3 Steps.
-As can be seen in the figure below for Step 2 in the printout the part number was assigned the color green and all the components with that part number are colored green.
+The assembly document created contains all three steps with unique colors.
+For example, as can be seen in the figure below, for Step 2 in the printout, the part number was assigned the color green, and all the components with that part number are colored green.

 Contact our webmaster (enable JavaScript for the email address) with questions or comments about this web site.